-While you're sorting your at-home relaxation setup, check out our guides to the best massagers and even the best massage chairs.
-For more info on choosing your diffuser, hop to the bottom of the page.
-Alternatively, read on for our pick of the best essential oil diffusers right now.
+And if you're set on improving your home's relaxation potential, take a look at our guides to the best massagers and even the best massage chairs.
+Otherwise, read on to discover our selection of the best essential oil diffusers right now.

 Best oil diffuser 2022 ranking